pyconjp/2012.pycon.jp/sphinx/e/about.rst

 We try to keep registration far cheaper than most comparable technology conferences, to keep PyCon JP accessible to the widest group possible.
 PyCon JP is a diverse conference dedicated to providing an enjoyable experience to everyone.

+Like last year, there will be a track of English talks.

 ..
 Help us do this by following our code of conduct.

 Overview